fortrabbit/craft-copy/README.md

 ### Automatic migrations

-Craft Copy incorporates another plugin called [Craft auto migrate](https://github.com/fortrabbit/craft-auto-migrate).
+Craft Copy incorporates another package called [Craft auto migrate](https://github.com/fortrabbit/craft-auto-migrate).
 It makes sure that database migrations will always run when deploying.
-That means that every time you'll push code via Git a database migration will be triggered, so that changes from `project.yml` will always be applied right away, without the need to trigger them manually by clicking the apply changes button with the Control Panel.
+That means that every time you'll push code via Git, a database migration will be triggered and changes from `project.yml` will be applied right away, without the need to click the apply changes button with the Control Panel.

 ### Multi staging